-- 3.117 The purpose of TCMA is to put in place the legal framework necessary for the future collection and management of devolved taxes in Wales.
-In particular, TCMA provides for comprehensive civil investigation and enforcement powers, including powers allowing WRA to require information and documents and to access and inspect premises and other property. - 3.118 The investigatory powers provided in TCMA allow for WRA to investigate liability to tax where they doubt the accuracy of a self-assessment of tax.
-WRA is able to enter business premises to assess the liability to tax by examining documents etc. - 3.119 The Welsh tax regime is being designed to support taxpayer compliance.
-There will be occasions when additional measures are necessary to investigate suspected non-compliance. - 3.120 Without civil investigation powers, any penalties relating to tax avoidance will be ineffective unless a person believes they will be "caught" and made responsible for their full tax liability, penalties and tax liabilities will not be a deterrent to avoidance.
+- 3.122 The purpose of TCMA was to put in place the legal framework necessary for the future collection and management of devolved taxes in Wales.
+In particular, TCMA provides for comprehensive civil investigation and enforcement powers, including powers allowing WRA to require information and documents and to access and inspect premises and other property. - 3.123 The investigatory powers provided in TCMA allow for WRA to investigate liability to tax where they doubt the accuracy of a selfassessment of tax.
+WRA are able to enter business premises to assess the liability to tax by examining documents etc. - 3.124 The Welsh tax regime is being designed to support taxpayer compliance and in the majority of cases such arrangements will work.
+There are occasions, however, when additional measures are necessary to investigate suspected non-compliance. - 3.125 Without the civil investigation powers, any penalties relating to tax avoidance will be ineffective, as unless a person believes that they will be 'caught' and made liable for their full tax liability, then the penalties and tax liabilities will not be a deterrent to avoidance.